 On-site worship services will resume when the Shelter-in-Place guidelines of the CDC, state of CA, and the Episcopal Diocese of CA allow for in-person gatherings.
 Please see the “Welcome” page for updates on online services.

 Prayer is at the heart of who we are and what we do as a community— and there are many ways to pray!
 Our primary worship of the week takes place on Sunday mornings online.

 Sunday, Holy Eucharist, 10 am – full of music and joyful community.

-And there are three other weekly services:
+And there are other weekly services:

-Morning Prayer, Thursdays at 8 am in our library
+Morning Prayer, Thursdays at 8 am online

 Our labyrinth is always open for meditation.
 When pilgrims couldn’t get to Jerusalem in the Middle Ages, many devised symbolic walkways which were like a “virtual pilgrimage.”
 In a meditation labyrinth, one can’t get lost, but one may be tempted to leave the path, especially when it heads in surprising directions.

 Walking the Labyrinth can be an entry into sacred space and time, a simple walking meditation which helps a person center and be more attuned to the presence of God.

 At St. Alban’s our labyrinth is octagonal, a shape that fits in best with the setting of our church patio.
 This labyrinth was built many years ago by St. Alban’s parishioners.